chee86j/auto_text_to_html/README.md

 # Text to HTML Converter

-Convert your text documents into clean, well-structured HTML with this Node.js tool.
-This utility reads a plain text file, applies HTML formatting to organize the content into paragraphs and line breaks, and outputs a fully formatted HTML document.
+Convert your text documents into clean, well-structured HTML with this Node.js-based web application utility .
+It allows users to upload text files through a web interface, automatically formats the content into HTML with proper paragraph and line break handling, and provides a downloadable HTML file as output.

 ## Features